SumitPadhiyar/SumitPadhiyar.github.io/about.md

 <p> I have 3.5+ years of professional experience as polyglot software engineer working on Android and iOS mobile development, web development and backend systems.</p>

 <p>I am a Systems guy.
 I am interested in distributed systems, operating systems and databases.
-On personal side, I'm much interested in Indian politics and mutual funds.
+On personal side, I am interested in mutual funds, automobiles and traveling.
 If this sounds interesting and want to share some things with me, shoot me a mail!</p>

 <!-- <h2>Skills</h2>